Last Updated on January 18, 2026 by Denise Leo

 Pomeranian Hypoglycaemia

 Pomeranian hypoglycaemia in young, very small and active Pom puppies is not unusual.
-Discuss any potential problems with regard to Hypoglycemia and your new Pomeranian baby, with the Breeder prior to collecting the Pomeranian Puppy.
+Discuss any potential problems concerning Hypoglycemia and your new Pomeranian baby, with the Breeder before collecting the Pomeranian Puppy.

 Hypoglycaemia basically is very low blood sugar.
 Glucose is the form of sugar found within the bloodstream.
-Glucose is created in the course of the digestion of foods and it can be stored within the liver in a storage form called glycogen.
+Glucose is created during the digestion of food, and it can be stored in the liver in a storage form called glycogen.

 The majority of cases of low blood sugar (hypoglycemia) in puppies are the result of insufficient or low quality food.
-Excessive exercise or even over handling a new puppy may possibly cause the puppy’s body to require more sugar than is accessible.
+Excessive exercise or even overhandling a new puppy may cause the puppy’s body to require more sugar than is available.

 A young puppy with hypoglycemia will certainly be lacking energy.
 Glucose (sugar) is the fuel the body burns for energy.
-Devoid of glucose sugars the puppy will be lethargic.
-In serious cases, the puppy might even seizure, and in very serious cases can become comatose and die.
+Devoid of glucose, the puppy will be lethargic.
+In serious cases, the puppy might even have a seizure, and in very serious cases, can become comatose and die.

-Glucose is essential for the brain tissue and muscles to function.
+Glucose is essential for the brain and muscles to function properly.
 The dangers of Hypoglycemia depend on the severity or degree.
-Hypoglycemia as a consequence of insufficient food or excessive exercise or too much handling, is easily remedied.
+Hypoglycemia, a consequence of insufficient food, excessive exercise, or excessive handling, is easily remedied.

-If your puppy is lethargic and fatigued as a result of low blood sugars, immediately supply glucose.
-Karo Syrup and honey are excellent sugar options and should be immediately given to your puppy.
-Please contact your veterinarian without delay.
+If your puppy is lethargic and fatigued due to low blood sugar, provide glucose immediately.
+Karo Syrup and honey are excellent sugar alternatives and should be given to your puppy immediately.
+Please get in touch with your veterinarian promptly.

 Pomeranian Seizures

 Idiopathic epilepsy (that which has an unknown cause) can rear its head among the Pomeranian breed.
-Sometimes, the epilepsy is caused by head trauma, liver disease or kidney problems, but it can have other causes as well.
+Sometimes, epilepsy is caused by head trauma, liver disease, or kidney problems, but it can have other causes as well.

 What Causes Seizures in Pomeranians?

-Many epileptic Pomeranians inherit the disease, and exhibit symptoms between 3-7 years old.
-Other common causes of Pomeranian seizures are flea and tick medications, vaccinations and worming medications.
+Many epileptic Pomeranians inherit the disease and exhibit symptoms between 3 and 7 years old.
+Other common causes of Pomeranian seizures are flea and tick medications, vaccinations, and worming medications.

 Legg Calve Perthes Disease in Dogs